telerik/blazor-docs/components/gantt/overview.md

 The Gantt Chart can filter data automatically.
 You can read more about this feature in the [Filtering]({%slug gantt-filtering-overview%}) article.

-## Tree Column Features
+## Gantt Tree Column Features

-The columns of the Gantt TreeList are one of its main building blocks and they offer a rich set of functionality to enable great flexibility for your application scenarios.
+The columns of the Gantt Tree are one of its main building blocks and they offer a rich set of functionalities to enable great flexibility for your application scenarios.

 >caption Column features include